Pomfret, Connecticut: Other geographic features

 The principal roads through the town are U.S. Route 44 (running east–west) and Routes 169 (running north–south), and 101 (running east–west).

-Mashamoquet State Park and Wolf Den State Park are both located in Pomfret, near the intersection of US 44 and CT 101.
-Wolf Den State Park is the alleged site of General Israel Putnam's slaying of the last wolf in Connecticut.
-Rocky paths connect join the small cave which is the actual wolf den with a glacially positioned boulder called the Indian Chair.
+Mashamoquet State Park and Wolf Den State Park are both located in Pomfret near the intersection of US 44 and CT 101.
+Wolf Den State Park is the site of General Israel Putnam's slaying of the last wolf in Connecticut.
+Rocky paths connect the small cave, which is the actual wolf den, with a nearby boulder called the Indian Chair.
 Camping and cook-out facilities are available for a nominal fee.